 With that said, we still felt that this tour was still worthwhile.
 Washington, D.C. has some beautiful museums and monuments operated by the National Park Service, and while museums like the Smithsonian are world-class and not really comparable to anything else in the nation, there is only one US Capitol, so visiting it is more of a ‘distinctly Washington’ experience.
 It’s a beautiful building with amazing architecture and history, and seeing that alone is an incredible experience, regardless of how the tour to see it is packaged.

 If you’ve done the U.S. Capitol Building tour, how would you rate it?
 Was your tour guide better than ours?
 Was it worth it to you?
-Please share your thoughts in the comments!
+Do you agree or disagree with our assessment of the tour or how it compares to the White House?
+Any questions?
+Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!